docker/docs/get-started/index.md

 a sandboxed process on your machine that is isolated from all other processes on the host machine.
 That isolation leverages [kernel namespaces and cgroups](https://medium.com/@saschagrunert/demystifying-containers-part-i-kernel-space-2c53d6979504), features that have been in Linux for a long time.
 Docker has worked to make these capabilities approachable and easy to use.
-So container
+To summarize, a container:

 - is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the DockerAPI or CLI.
-- can be run on local machines, virtual machine or on cloud provider.
+- can be run on local machines, virtual machines or deployed to the cloud.
-- is portable. (can be run on any OS)
+- is portable (can be run on any OS)
-- Containers are isolated from each other & runs its own softwares, binaries & configurations.
+- Containers are isolated from each other and run their own software, binaries, and configurations.

 > **Creating containers from scratch**
 >